Enhancing Email Spoofing Detection: Techniques for Robust Email Security

 Watch for red flags.
 Grammatical errors and urgent requests are common signs.

 By making security a team effort, you strengthen your defenses.
-Next, we'll look at best practices for identifying spoofed emails.
+Next, we'll look at continuous monitoring and improvement.

 Continuous Monitoring and Improvement